firebase/genkit/docs/config.md

 });
 ```

-In `plugins` you specify an array of plugins that will be made available to the framework.
-Plugins provide features such as: models, retrievers, indexers, flow state stores, trace stores, etc. One plugin can provide more than one thing, and even more than one instance of that thing.
+In `plugins` you specify an array of plugins that will be made available to the
+framework.
+Plugins provide features such as: models, retrievers, indexers, flow
+state stores, and trace stores.
+One plugin can provide more than one thing, and
+even more than one instance of that thing.

 `flowStateStore` tells Genkit which plugin to use for persisting flow states.
 The `firebase` plugin provides a Firestore implementation.

-`traceStore` (similar to `flowStateStore`) tells Genkit which plugin to use for persisting traces.
+`traceStore` (similar to `flowStateStore`) tells Genkit which plugin to use for
+persisting traces.
 The `firebase` plugin provides a Firestore implementation.

-`enableTracingAndMetrics` instructs the framework to perform OpenTelemetry instrumentation and enable trace collection.
+`enableTracingAndMetrics` instructs the framework to perform OpenTelemetry
+instrumentation and enable trace collection.

 `logLevel` specifies the verbosity level of the framework level logging.
-Sometimes it's useful when troubleshooting to see more detailed log messages; set it to `debug`.
+Sometimes it's useful when troubleshooting to see more detailed log messages;
+set it to `debug`.